unoplatform/uno/doc/articles/features/open-id-connect.md

 private async void SignOut_Clicked(object sender, RoutedEventArgs e) {
-	// Important: there should be no await before calling .AuthenticateAsync() - at least
+	// Important: there should be NO await before calling .AuthenticateAsync() - at least
 	// on WebAssembly, in order to prevent triggering the popup blocker mechanisms. await WebAuthenticationBroker.AuthenticateAsync(WebAuthenticationOptions.None, _logoutUrl);
 }